- Best Practice Guides

 Looking to take the next step in your career?

-It can be a daunting move but contracting comes with huge benefits, and often after the move is made contractors never make a return to the permanent job market.
-There is the huge benefit of being part of an exciting project, you go into a business knowing what the end goal is, and after achieving that goal (hopefully successfully) there is often a huge sense of accomplishment.
-Working on a variety of different projects on short term contracts, for many, is a much more exciting way of working and something contractors often much prefer to what they would get when in a permanent position.
+Contracting comes with considerable benefits, and contractors often never make a return to the permanent job market.
+Working on a variety of projects on short term contracts, for many, is a more exciting way of working than would be achieved in a permanent role.

 For more information on setting up your own limited company and around IR35, visit: http://www.contractoruk.com/first_timers/setting_up_your_contractor_company.html

-Not only do you need to think about how you will be paid, but there are also a number of other considerations to take into account when embarking on your first contract.
-When you start your contract it is essential to be prepared to ‘hit the ground running’ as unlike a permanent role, you are less likely to get support in training, and your impact on the business will be expected to be seen as early as possible.
-This isn’t something to be scared of, but it is important to maintain your skill set.
+It is worth bearing in mind that when you start your contract it is essential to be prepared to ‘hit the ground running’ ensuring you’re up to date with the latest trends, insights and innovations as unlike a permanent role, you are less likely to get support in training, and your impact on the business will be expected to be seen as early as possible.
 If you go into an interim role you need to be prepared for this, you should feel confident and excited about the move you’ve made into contracting.